Depeche Mode

 Selections From The Commercially Available Limited Edition Box Set Three (Singles 13-18)

-Used - LP - PRO-A-5242
+Used - Vinyl - PRO-A-5242

 1986 2LP Promo Only Compilation.
 One In A Series Of Three Promo-Only Collections Highlighting The Release Of The Band's Three Seperate CD Single Box Sets That Feature Singles Remixes That Have Been Issued Over The Span Of The Band's Career.
 Both Discs Appear Unplayed.